WindTV: Missouri manufacturer grows with the wind

 Will PTC uncertainty kill this American success story?

-Able Manufacturing is creating new jobs and economic opportunity in Joplin, Mo., and this success story can be replicated all across the U.S. with stable tax policy.
+WASHINGTON, DC, March 12, 2012 – Able Manufacturing is creating new jobs and economic opportunity in Joplin, Missouri, and this success story can be replicated all across the U.S. with stable tax policy.

 In the latest segment of WindTV, the American Wind Energy Association's (AWEA) vehicle to highlight how wind works for America, Able CEO Jim Schwarz tells of how his wind energy supply chain manufacturing company went from zero employees in 2008 to 25, as well as of plans for adding another 10 employees to meet demand in what is expected to be a big year for wind energy development.